-A more detailed view of the telepresence service is shown in Figure 11, which illustrates the interfaces and software that would be used to implement a pseudo-dynamic test in which an application controls components in a physical experiment.
+A more detailed view of the telepresence service is shown in Figure 12, which illustrates the interfaces and software that would be used to implement a pseudo-dynamic test in which an application controls components in a physical experiment.

-Figure 11: Structure of NEESgrid telepresence services.
+Figure 12: Structure of NEESgrid telepresence services.

-As illustrated in Figure 11, the NEESgrid architecture will include APIs and protocols for telecontrol operations, including a control API and protocol that will define calls to act on control points (read data from an instrument, control an actuator, etc.).
+As illustrated in Figure 12, the NEESgrid architecture will include APIs and protocols for telecontrol operations, including a control API and protocol that will define calls to act on control points (read data from an instrument, control an actuator, etc.).

 Part of the software installed on the NEES-POP implements the telepresence service.
-Operations supported by this service will include registering to a sensor for a data steam, sending control operations to an actuator, and various management functions such as specifying where experimental data should be placed on the data repository.
-As illustrated in the figure, the telepresence service has three components:
+Operations supported by this service will include subscribing to a data steam from a sensor, sending control operations to a control point, and various management functions such as specifying where experimental data should be placed on the data repository.
+As illustrated in the figure, the streaming data service (NSDS) has three components:

-• A standard telepresence server that implements network protocols, parses remote commands, enforces access control requirements and parses remote commands and dispatches the to local data acquisition and control operations via the control API.
+• A standard streaming data server that implements network protocols, parses remote commands, enforces access control requirements and parses remote commands and dispatches the to local data acquisition operations via the client API.
 Initial versions of the server will provide straight data pass-through with simple access control.
 The functionality of the service will be expanded during the development cycles to support server side data reductions and more sophisticated access policies.